The Impact Center Fellowships

 No biography available.

 Xavia Miles '16 is an English major with a double minor in Africana Studies and film studies.
 She works as a supervisor at Erdman Dining Hall.
 In addition, she served as The Impact Center Liasion and one of the Customs Committee Co-Heads.
-During summer 2015, her research for the Pensby Fellowhship focused on evaluating professional development in the African Diaspora.
+During summer 2015, her research for the Pensby Fellowship focused on evaluating professional development in the African Diaspora.
 Xavia surveyed current students and facilitated focus groups comprised of both current students and alumni to assess the degree to which students are supported by current services designed to encourage professional development.
 Her research is designed to increase the participation of Black students in on-campus professional development resources and buttressing the mission to continue culturally responsive instruction for both faculty and students.
-After analyzing the data found from the survey and focus groups, Xavia hopes to design a mentorship program that would begin in the students first year that encourages the development of a professional profile and partner with current offices to further cultural responsivity in career counseling.
-In addition, she endeavors to partner with affinity groups to insure that professional development is presented as a part of being a well-rounded Bryn Mawr student.
+After analyzing the data found from the survey and focus groups, Xavia hopes to design a mentorship program that would begin in the students' first year that encourages the development of a professional profile and partner with current offices to further cultural responsivity in career counseling.
+In addition, she endeavors to partner with affinity groups to ensure that professional development is presented as a part of being a well-rounded Bryn Mawr student.
 In addition to Vanessa Christman, who oversees the Pensby Fellows and their work, Xavia’s faculty sponsor and mentor is Tiffany Shumate, Assistant Director of Admissions and Coordinator for Multicultural Recruitment at Bryn Mawr College.

 Amy Xu '17 is a philosophy major.
 Her project seeks to curate stories of border crossing, for the purpose of understanding how diversity at Bryn Mawr has created a safe space in which students reflect on and grow from their immigrant experiences and backgrounds.
 The exhibit will be curated both online and on campus, with the help of Special Collections.
 In her spare time, Amy volunteers for the Welcoming Center for New Pennsylvanians in Philadelphia, and serves as the 2014-2015 Co-President of Asian Students Association.